dmsc/fastbasic/compiler/USAGE.md

 - `BIN` file, standard Atari 5200 cartridge image.

-- `LBL` file, a list of labels, useful for debugging.
+- `LBL` file (only if the `-g` option is enabled), a list of labels, useful for debugging.
 This file includes a label for each line number in the basic source, and the name is the same as the `XEX` / `ROM` file but with the `lbl` extension.

+Also, the following files are generated but removed at the end of the compilation, except on errors or when the `-keep` options is enabled:

 - `O` file, the assembled "object" files.
 Each source file is assembled/compiled to one object file, with the same name and the `o`